On S List of Movie Reviews

 Um, Robert...come back to the United States when you're done with faking a Scottish accent.

 Anyway, A Shot at Glory is a nice but odd soccer picture.
-If it was intended for the UK audience, they should
+If it was intended for the UK audience, they

-should be puzzled as I am as to why they're watching soccer that takes place in Scotland.
-Either way, the non-sport drama is
+audience should be puzzled as I am as to why they're watching soccer that takes place in Scotland.
+Either way,

-flat and not compelling.
+the non-sport drama is flat and not compelling.

 The reason for my rating of '6' is the soccer part; the scenes are about as good as

 Victory with Sylvester Stallone, Michael Caine, and Pelé.
-However, the latter has
+However, the

-a simple story while I'm absolutely lost when it comes to how the Scottish Cup format works for the former.
-Maybe the
+latter has a simple story while I'm absolutely lost when it comes to how the Scottish Cup format works for

-goalie should stop punching the ball and start catching it to avoid the silly mistakes.
+the former.
+Maybe the goalie should stop punching the ball and start catching it to avoid the silly mistakes.

 mistaking him for Russell Crowe.
 Robert Duvall is typical most of the time.
-Michael Keaton is miscast, but he's actually
+Michael Keaton is miscast, but he's

-of Scottish heritage.
-Pretty eyes but showing too much makeup, Kirsty Mitchell doesn't either belong in the picture or
+actually of Scottish heritage.
+Pretty eyes but too much makeup, Kirsty Mitchell doesn't either belong

-have a lot to add to the story; her character might as well be a "one-time fling" which resulted in a son for Jackie.
+in the picture or have a lot to add to the story; her character might as well be "one-time fling" which

-game.
+of the championship game.
 What did they get out of it, honestly?
-Now, I can imagine the sheer amount of time wasted on a 162-game baseball
+Now, I can imagine the sheer amount of time

-season given the failed outcome of the World Series.
+wasted on a 162-game baseball season given the failed outcome of the World Series.

 All in all, A Shot at Glory will do if you like soccer.